-Friday 1st June, 9:30am – 6pm, Summit: British Library, London.
+Friday 1st – Saturday 2nd June 2018, The British Library, London.

-– Under Her Eye speaker and ambassador Margaret Atwood
+– Under Her Eye speaker and ambassador, Margaret Atwood

 ‘Under Her Eye’ comprises a high-profile Summit (Friday 1st June) hosted at the British Library Conference Centre, followed by a festival of public art installations and workshops across King’s Cross (Saturday 2nd June) that will invite the public to consider and experience climate change through the lens of AIR, LAND and SEA.

 Under Her Eye press release – (March 2018)

 ‘Under Her Eye’ is curated and produced by award-winning arts science organisation Invisible Dust and supported by the Wellcome Trust, Euston Town BID, Creative Scotland, Mooncup and Arts Council England